yniverz/php-uni-support/README.md

 ### Requirement list
 Users can View All `Requirements by Date` to see all their requirements sorted by date with helpful information like how many days are left or how many days are inbetween two requirements.

+The User can also filter the requirements by module, and search for requirements by name or description.
+Use quotes to search for exact matches.

 ### Requirements
-Requirements are clickable in the `home`and `Requirements by Date` view, which will open a details page where users can see the details of the requirement, attach notes and add Sub-Requirements if the task needs more detailed abstraction.
+Requirements are clickable and completable in the `home`and `Requirements by Date` view, which will open a details page where users can see the details of the requirement, attach notes and add Sub-Requirements if the task needs more detailed abstraction.

 ### Statistics and Charts
 - The application provides a summary of completed requirements and credits earned under the `Stats` page.